pop357/SmartHomeAutomation/README.md

 ***Arduino IDE***: You will need the Arduino IDE installed to program the Arduino board and upload the code to it.

-***Python***: Your project requires Python to run.
+***Python***: This project requires Python to run.
 Make sure you have Python installed.
 You can download it from Python's official website.

 ***Python Libraries***: You need the following Python libraries installed.
 You can install them using pip: